1989 Jamaican general election

 General elections were held in Jamaica on 9 February 1989.
-The result was a victory for the People's National Party, which won 45 of the 60 seats.
-Voter turnout was 78.4%.
+The result was a landslide victory for the People's National Party, which won 45 of the 60 seats.
+Voter turnout was 78%.

 They were the first seriously contested elections since 1980, as the PNP had boycotted the 1983 snap elections to protest the refusal of the ruling Jamaican Labour Party to update the electoral roll amid allegations of voter fraud.

 Prime Minister Edward Seaga announced the election date on 15 January at a rally in Kingston, with the emergency conditions caused by Hurricane Gilbert in 1988 forcing an extension of the parliamentary term beyond its normal five-year mandate.

 Campaign

 The election date and tone of the election were shaped in part by Hurricane Gilbert, which made landfall in September 1988 and decimated the island.
 The hurricane caused almost $1 billion worth of damage to the island, with banana and coffee crops wiped out and thousands of homes destroyed.
 Both parties engaged in campaigning through the distribution of relief supplies, a hallmark of the Jamaican patronage system.
 Political commentators noted that prior to the hurricane, Edward Seaga and the JLP trailed Michael Manley and the PNP by twenty points in opinion polls.
 The ability to provide relief as the party in charge allowed Seaga to improve his standing among voters and erode the inevitability of Manley's victory.
 However, scandals related to the relief effort cost Seaga and the JLP some of the gains made immediately following the hurricane.
 Scandals that emerged included National Security Minister Errol Anderson personally controlling a warehouse full of disaster relief supplies and candidate Joan Gordon-Webley distributing American-donated flour in sacks with her picture on them.